Resources and Frequently Asked Questions

 Many clients I work with in North Carolina are:

-They may look “fine” on the outside while feeling overwhelmed, disconnected, anxious, or burned out inside.
+They may appear “fine” on the outside while feeling overwhelmed, disconnected, anxious, or burnt out inside.

 Some clients seek short-term therapy for a specific issue (8–12 sessions).
 Others engage in longer-term trauma therapy or generational healing work.